integralvision/tinypng/README.txt

 INTRODUCTION
 ------------
-Provides TinyPNG integration for Drupal 8.
-This module creates a new image effect which you can add to your image styles.
+This module provides TinyPNG integration for Drupal 8.

 What does TinyPNG do?
 TinyPNG uses smart lossy compression techniques to reduce the file size of your